AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLInterfaceClassLibType/README.md

 AutomationMLInterfaceClassLibType Class
 =======================================
-AutomationML 2.1 APIThis Class is a wrapper for the AutomationML standard 'AutomationMLInterfaceClassLib' which is the container for a hierarchy of standard InterfaceClass definitions.
+This Class is a wrapper for the AutomationML standard 'AutomationMLInterfaceClassLib' which is the container for a hierarchy of standard InterfaceClass definitions.

 Inheritance Hierarchy